Frequently Asked Questions

 What is attack surface analysis?

 Attack surface analysis is the process of mapping out all the attack vectors that could be used to target an organization.
-It is a critical first step in achieving risk visibility and reducing vulnerability to attacks.
-By identifying and prioritizing these vectors, organizations can proactively manage risk exposure and strengthen their security posture.
-Learn more.
+It is a critical first step for achieving risk visibility and reducing vulnerability to cyber attacks.
+By understanding the full scope of potential entry points, organizations can prioritize and address security gaps more effectively.
+Source

 What are the main steps in attack surface analysis?